jampamatos/top-ruby/Notes.md

 # => proc
 ```

-### Capturin blocks
+### Capturing blocks

 - Now that we know how procs and lambdas work, how can this be applied to blocks?
 - As we learned, blocks are like little anonymous methods; but what if we want to capture a reference to that block to do something with it?
 - Maybe we need to receive the block now in our method and store it in an instance variable to be called later.
-- Ruby allows us to capture blocks in a method definition as a special argument using `&`.
+- Ruby allows us to capture blocks in a method definition as a special argument using `&`. (if a method names some other parameters, the block-capturing `&` parameter should always go last.)

 ```ruby
 def cool_method(&my_block)